 Working class: from 15 months for dogs with FCI Working Dog Certificate (in Austria field trial on hare)

 Champion class: from 15 months for dogs with confirmed national or international championship

-To evaluate the dogs based on breed standards of the judges wrote in the majority of cases for each dog issued a written critique that describes its strengths and weaknesses, and also includes the value note.
+To evaluate the dogs based on breed standards in the most cases the judges writes for each dog a written critique that describes its strengths and weaknesses, and also includes the value note.

 • Excellent - for dogs that are very much in the standard

 • Very good - for dogs with a few minor errors

 • Good - for dogs with larger errors

 • Adequate - for the appropriate breed type dogs, with major defects

 • Disqualified - not for the appropriate breed type dogs, aggressive dogs, dogs with certain hereditary defects and dogs with disqualifying features according to their breed standard

 • No rating - for dogs, which can not be judged because of their behavior or other circumstances